60 ml Rémy Martin 1738 Accord Royal

 HOW TO MAKE THE

-- Strain and pour into a coupette glass.
+- Shake, strain and pour into a coupette glass.

 The tides of war carried Americans to Europe and with them the cocktail style that America had made its own.
 We are told that the Sidecar was named for a certain US army captain whose preferred form of transport when out drinking in Paris was a sidecar.
 In London, your bar of choice would be the Buck’s Club with bartender Pat MacGarry.
 Paris had Harry’s Bar and the Ritz, Harry’s Bar remembered for its patron and famous cocktail authority Harry MacElhone, the Ritz for chief bartender Frank Meier who is celebrated as the inventor of the first luxury cocktail that featured the rarity of pre-phylloxera Cognac Fine Champagne, a Rémy Martin “Ritz Spécial”, vintage 1834.